Diablo IV: How to Build Falling Star Arbiter Paladin for T4

 Your core combat loop

-The reason this order matters is simple.
+The order matters.
 Falling Star and Arbiter create the window.
-The auras amplify the window.
+The auras amplify it.
 Blessed Hammer keeps damage flowing while Wing Strikes pulse around you.
-If you press your auras too early while still running between packs, you are wasting the strongest part of your burst.
+If you press your auras too early while still running between packs, you waste the strongest part of your burst.
 Save those activations for contact, not travel.

-If you run a defensive slot such as Aegis, treat it as insurance for the moments when your form drops or when an elite combo overlaps with your landing.
-This build is powerful in melee range, but it is still melee range.
-The worst deaths usually happen when players assume the wings make them invincible and stop respecting ground effects or crowd control during the transition between forms.
+Respect melee range.
+This build is powerful up close, but it is still up close.
+The worst deaths happen when players assume the wings make them invincible and stop watching ground effects or crowd control during the transition between forms.

 Gear and temper priorities that matter most

-If you can only remember one gearing rule, remember this: build for uptime first, damage second.
+If you remember one gearing rule, remember this: build for uptime first, damage second.
 A weaker Arbiter that is active all the time clears faster than a theoretically stronger one that disappears every other pull.
-That is why the best temper and affix priorities keep circling back to the same shortlist.
+That is why the priorities keep circling back to the same shortlist.

-• Sanctis of Kethamar: the key Unique because it boosts aura and wing damage, which touches the exact parts of the build doing the heavy lifting.
+• Sanctis of Kethamar: the key Unique, because it boosts aura and wing damage, the exact parts of the build doing the heavy lifting.

-• Herald’s Morningstar: strong support choice if you want Blessed Hammer crits to clean up faster and add pressure between Wing Strike bursts.
+• Herald’s Morningstar: a strong support choice if you want Blessed Hammer crits to clean up faster between Wing Strike bursts.

-• Tempering priority: Arbiter Form Duration first, then cooldown reduction support where available, then crit damage and Vulnerable damage.
+• Tempering priority: Arbiter Form Duration first, then cooldown-reduction support, then crit damage and Vulnerable damage.

 • General stat focus: cooldown reduction, crit, Vulnerable scaling, and enough defense to survive melee Torment pulls.

 What you should not do is chase attack speed as a primary solution.
-Community Arbiter guides have been consistent on this point: Wing Strikes are not an attack-speed-dependent engine in the way many players expect.
-If the build feels slow, the answer is usually more cooldown reduction, better duration tempering, or better landing discipline with Falling Star, not faster swings on paper.
+Wing Strikes are not an attack-speed-dependent engine in the way many players expect.
+If the build feels slow, the fix is usually more cooldown reduction, better duration tempering, or better landing discipline with Falling Star, not faster swings.

 FinalBoss // Gear